Food and Supplements

 The first keys to canine health and wellness are quality food and supplements.
 Don't fall for hype.
 There are lots of extremely expensive dog foods out there that a spend much more on advertising than they do on quality products and most of all on testing their products.

 NuVet Plus and NuJoint Plus

 These are the supplement requirements in our health guarantee

 All the information for ordering can be found in your puppy kit.

 Nuvet.com/40831 to order

-Siberian Huskies - NuVet Plus, one pill per day for optimal health and development.
-NuVet Plus, one pill per day for optimal health and development.
+Siberian Huskies - NuVet Plus, one wafer per day for optimal health and development.
+NuVet Plus, one wafer per day for optimal health and development.